WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

     </div>

     <div>
-      To do this, we go back to WCAT. Â I set my XML.ubr file like so:
+      To do this, we go back to WCAT.
+I set my XML.ubr file like so:
     </div>

     <div>